 ESIGN Act (2000) addresses e-signatures and e-records, allowing for electronic signatures in all 50 states when federal law applies.
 It defines an e-signature as an electronic sound, symbol, process attached to or logically associated with a document and executed or adopted by an individual with the intent to sign and be legally bound.

-Unlike a hand signature, which is generally the same mark on every document, E-Sign’s digital signature is 100% unique to every document.
+Unlike a handwritten signature, which is generally the same mark on every document, E-Sign’s digital signature is 100% unique to every document.

 For more information on the legislations E-Sign are compliant with, the following resources are helpful:

 The key to good workflow is optimum efficiency.
 E-Sign allows staff to work their core job more productively, utilising streamlined secure document processes.